pierrotlamontagne/CRAP-Combined-Rv-Analysis-Program/README.md

 - `GP_only.ipynb`: Only fits a GP model on the RV data.
 - `keplerian_only.ipynb`: Only fits planet models on the RV data.

-*Note: The `CRAPrunner_(...).py` files can be used to lauch many models at the same time, but they can take a long time depending on your needs.*
+*Note: The `CRAPrunner_(...).py` files can be used to launch many models at the same time, but they can take a long time depending on your needs.*

 *Main used packages*:
 - RadVel (https://radvel.readthedocs.io/en/latest/)